You are here: Home page ► Watches ► Breitling Callisto Chrono

-Available both in stainless steel, or two-tone with gold rider tabs, or solid 18k yellow gold.
+Available in stainless steel, two-tone with yellow gold rider tabs, or solid 18k yellow gold.

 The screw-in back opens thanks to 6 trenches.

 Breitling 80520N Callisto Chrono

 This version is very similar to the 80520, but Breitling started to use paint inside the engraved indents of the bezel, unless this is a gold bezel.

 Série spéciale on the case-back,